qutip/qutip/doc/frontmatter.rst

 * QuTiP is based on the Python scripting language, providing easy to read, fast code generation without the need to compile after modification.

-* The numerics underlying QuTiP are time-tested algorithms that run at C-code speeds, thanks to the `Numpy <http://numpy.scipy.org/>`_ and `Scipy <http://www.scipy.org/ scipy>`_ libraries, and are based on many of the same algorithms used in propriety software.
+* The numerics underlying QuTiP are time-tested algorithms that run at C-code speeds, thanks to the `Numpy <http://numpy.scipy.org/>`_, `Scipy <http://www.scipy.org/scipylib>`_, and `Cython <http://cython.org>`_ libraries, and are based on many of the same algorithms used in propriety software.

-* QuTiP allows for solving the dynamics of Hamiltonians with arbitrary time-dependence, including collapse operators.
+* QuTiP allows for solving the dynamics of Hamiltonians with (almost) arbitrary time-dependence, including collapse operators.

 * Time-dependent problems can be automatically compiled into C-code at run-time for increased performance.